carceneaux/veeam-vspc-download-mgmt-agent/README.md

 ### Quick Install

-The below command automates install of this project on the server in question.
+The below command automates the install of this project on the server in question.
 It was tested on Ubuntu 20.04.

 ```bash
 /usr/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/carceneaux/veeam-vspc-download-mgmt-agent/master/install.sh)"